250908-NET/hedgehog-trade-hub/UserStories.md

 ## 5. Completing the Trade

-1. As both users, we want the system to mark the trade as "completed" once we confirm the exchange has happened successfully so that the trade can be completed. // TODO: fix
+1. As both users, we want the system to mark the trade as "completed" once we confirm the exchange has happened successfully so that the trade can be completed.

+## 6. Administraton

+1. As an admin, I want to create, modify, and delete user accounts so that I can do administrative tasks.

+2. As an admin, I want to place and lift restrictions on users so that bad user behavior can be prevented.

+3. As an admin, I want to modify and delete items so that disallowed items can be removed.

+4. As an admin, I want to modify and delete trades so that trades of disallowed items can be stopped.

 ## Ice Bucket